transcom/mymove-docs/docs/frontend/setup/storybook.md

 sidebar_position: 2
 ---

-# How to Use and Run Storybook
+# Storybook

 ## What is Storybook

-Storybook is a user interface development environment and playground for UI components.
+[Storybook](https://storybook.js.org/) is a user interface development environment and playground for UI components.
 The tool enables developers to create components independently and showcase components interactively in an isolated development environment.
-[Read more here](https://storybook.js.org/docs/basics/introduction/)
+The current components for MilMove are deployed to https://storybook.dp3.us after each build of the main branch.

 ## Basics